mithra06/Cost-Latency-LLM-Platform/README.md

 A **real-time Streamlit dashboard** for monitoring and interacting with LLM (Large Language Model) queries.
 This project combines **semantic caching, model routing, async processing, and observability metrics** into a clean, interactive interface.

 ---
+# Task
+My goal was to design an internal LLM infrastructure layer that could intelligently optimize cost, latency, and scalability, while maintaining response quality across different GenAI use cases.

+---
 ##  Features

 - **Semantic Caching:** Reuse previous query responses using embedding similarity to reduce redundant API calls.